jeanCarloMachado/PythonSearch/README.md

 python_search search
 ```

-You can also find the [code documentation here](https://jeancarlomachado.net/PythonSearch/).

 ## CHATGPT integration is now available!

 You can customize templated prompts, use them for different content and save them in python search see our [integration docs for details](https://github.com/jeanCarloMachado/PythonSearch/blob/main/docs/intergrate_chatgpt.md)